klovric/scdrm/README.md

 It enforces secure change process, does security reporting, change tracking and management, automated disaster recovery.

-Can work with existing change management systems like Puppet, Chef, CFEngine, Ansible...
+Can work with existing change/configuration management systems like Puppet, Chef, CFEngine, Ansible...

 Tested and working on: